-- -Investment Loans Project Development and Analysis
+-Investment Loans Project Development and Analysis

 - Agricultural Credits

-- SME Credits

-- Specialized Loans Projects Development and Analysis
+- SME Credits - Specialized Loans Projects Development and Analysis -Commercial Credits

-- -Commercial Credits

 As an example; substantial financial impacts about climate-related risks may arise from following subjects.
 For credit applications over a certain budget, Investment Loans Project Development and Analysis Dept. prepares Financial-Technical-Economic Analysis for Credit Dept.s for an additional risk assessment.
 The technical part of these reports considers env. & social (including CC) risks & opp.s that may result from the project, as well as possible risks & opp.s that may impact the project.

 The potential risks & opportunities that are identified by Sustainability Working Group-SWG (Formerly; Sustainability Sub-Committee), together with Sustainability Service and EMS, and are communicated to the Risk Management Dept. under the BoD for further assessment & classification.
-Vakifbank puts importance on evaluating and managing environmental risks on its credit line.
-Emission intense clients and projects (e.g. Thermal power plants) are assessed thoroughly and evaluated by high level decision makers within Vakifbank.
+Vakıfbank puts importance on evaluating and managing environmental risks on its credit line.
+Emission intense clients and projects (e.g. Thermal power plants) are assessed thoroughly and evaluated by high level decision makers within Vakıfbank.
 Besides, as the most active Turkish bank of international capital markets, we have included the issue of Green Bond &/or Sustainable Bond to our agenda, which has been used as a funding tool for climate change and green projects for many years in developed countries, especially in Europe, and which has started to be seen in our country in recent years.
-We plan to carry out our first sustainable bond issue in 2020, depending on the market conditions.
+In 2020, we issued our first sustainable bond and we aim to issue a new sustainable bond in 2021.

 SWG, together with Sustainability Service and EMS, prepare the risk & opportunity categories (according to the decisions taken by Board of Directors) that may occur due to climate change, and shares this information with credit dept.s, Intelligence Dept. and Project Analysis Dept. in order to integrate them into the risk analysis procedures.
 Risks are categorized and if necessary; monitored or elevated to Committee and/or actions are taken.
-On the other hand; VakıfBank's inhouse inspectors also examine risks and opp.s less than a year.
+On the other hand; VakifBank's in-house inspectors also examine risks and opp.s less than a year.

 Risk assessments, research, stakeholder consultation & good governance provide us the input needed to prioritize the risks & opp.s.
-Risks & opp.s are assessed & prioritized depending on the magnitude of the potential loss & the probability that the loss will occur.
+Risks & opp.s are assessed & prioritised depending on the magnitude of the potential loss & the probability that the loss will occur.
 Financial, environmental, reputational, legal & customer criteria are considered.
 The frequency of risk assessments depends on the business unit and risk type, taking place at least annually.